Part I

 Commerce as Covenant

-Running a skincare house in a profit-driven economy tests a druid’s nerve.
-Ingredients carry price tags.
-Packaging emits carbon.
-Algorithms crave novelty.
+Running a skincare house within a profit-driven economy tests integrity.

-My compass is the Brehon idea of lóg n-enech, the price of honour.
+My compass is the Brehon principle of lóg n-enech — the price of honour.

 printing on compostable rag paper